ldninjas-wp-solutions/learndash-snippets/README.md

 # LearnDash-Snippets
-You can find useful scrap code to extend features of LearnDash LMS plugin
+You can find useful scrap codes to extend features of LearnDash LMS plugin